kenta-mori3322/lottery-challenge/readme.md

 ```
 Should confirm if the user & group names are matched.

-# Enable the lotteryd service
+## Enable the lotteryd service
 sudo systemctl enable lotteryd

-# Start the node
+## Start the node
 sudo systemctl start lotteryd

-# Collect genesis transactions
+## Collect genesis transactions
 lotteryd collect-gentxs

-# How to enter lottery
+## How to enter lottery
 ```
 lotteryd tx lottery enter-lottery 100token --from validator1 --chain-id test -y
 ```
-# How to query lotteries
+## How to query lotteries
 ```
 lotteryd q lottery list-lottery
 ```
+## Obstacles
+Currently, the above tendermint configuration doens't allow blockchain to generate any block.
+I should make them less than 5s in oder to generate blocks.
+But in the assignment, it is mentioned to generate lottery block every 5 mins.
+Among those that have more than 4 enter-lottery transactions are considered as valid lottery block.